department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-design-system-update-or-addition.md

 ---
 name: CMS Design System update or addition
 about: Use this template for Desin system updates.
-title: 'Update/add <insert topic here> in the design system.'
+title: Update/add <insert topic here> in the design system.
-labels: Needs refining, CMS Team, CMS design system
+labels: CMS design system, CMS Team, Needs refining
-assignees: 'BlakeOrgan'
+assignees: BlakeOrgan

 ---